aidansnyder10/FinalAnalysisInfo492/README.md

 Team 2 — Finance— Offense
 Course: INFO 498B — Agentic Cybersecurity with AI & LLMs
-Team: <Team 2 — Aidan Snyder: aidan10, PUT REST OF YOUR NAMES HERE>
+Team: <Team 2 — Aidan Snyder: aidan10, Phoebe Dong: dongpp, PUT REST OF YOUR NAMES HERE>

 One-line pitch: We as team two wanted to test the role of Agentic Systems when generating phishing attacks against financial institutions.
 Many individuals are victims of social engineering, and we wanted to see how powerful AI models were when it came to creating and sending these messages autonomously.